supreeth7/PHP-REST-API/README.md

 ### Note

-1. The SQL script for generating the tables can be found in SQL folder.
+1. The SQL script for generating the tables can be found in api_db.sql file.
 2. Configure config/Database.php constants to match your database credentials.
 3. Use of a third-party API tool like POSTMAN is recommended.